Frequently Asked Questions

 |Question: Where can I find lodging and per diem rates for International travel?
 Are Alaska and Hawaii also considered as International travel?||Answer: Rates for cities and countries outside the 48 contiguous states can be found at http://aoprals.state.gov/content.asp?content_id=184&menu_id=78.
 Choose Foreign Per Diem Rates by Location.
 If a specific city is not listed, use the “Other” rate shown for that country.
 The M&IE portion of the maximum per diem rate covers the cost of meals as well as incidental expenses.
 Appendix B shows the breakdown of meals and incidentals and should be used to calculate travel day per diems, as incidentals are not reduced to 75%.

-Alaska and Hawaii are non-contiguous states and are considered to be International travel.
+Alaska and Hawaii are no longer considered to be International travel.
 Per diems for non-contiguous locations can be easily found at http://www.defensetravel.dod.mil/site/perdiemCalc.cfm.

 |Question: How do I calculate the per diem for departure and return days?||Answer:

 When meals are included with registration or lodging expense as part of a package, the number and type of meals (breakfast, lunch, dinner) must be recorded on the travel voucher.
 Rounding up is allowed, but is not required.

 |Question: If I use the Internet to procure transportation tickets (i.e. air, rail, bus) what documents must be submitted with the Travel Expenses Reimbursement voucher?||Answer: A hardcopy of the final page from the Internet site showing total cost & confirmed service.